 In the studio, at a house party, on the concert stage, or in a ceremony, dance can lead us away from strict dualities and compartmentalization towards more integrated experiences of mind-body-spirit.
 Dance encourages us to stay rooted in our bodies as we act, decide, and participate in the world.

 Rebecca Bliss is a dancer, choreographer, and educator based in Brooklyn, New York.
 She currently teaches at Barnard College and for several arts and education programs, in addition to offering an ongoing schedule of open community classes.
-She is a former faculty member at Ballet Hispanico where she taught in both the pre-professional division and for their education and outreach programs.
+Rebecca is a former faculty member at Ballet Hispanico where she taught for both the pre-professional and education and outreach divisions.

-Previous experience includes professional trainings (Ballet Hispanico Dance Company, Areytos Performance Works), workshops for Universities (Sarah Lawrence College, Rutgers University, Barnard College), and over a decade of work with after-school and community based programs, including: El Puente Academy for Peace and Social Justice, School of the future, Project Reach Youth, the Lexington School for the Deaf, and El Taller Latino Americano where she taught community classes for over six years.
+Previous experience includes professional coaching for Ballet Hispanico Dance Company and Areytos Performance Works, workshops for Universities including Princeton University, Sarah Lawrence College, Rutgers University, Barnard College, and over a decade of work with after-school and community based programs, including: El Puente Academy for Peace and Social Justice, Fieldston School for Ethical Culture, School of the future, Project Reach Youth, the Lexington School for the Deaf, and El Taller Latino Americano where she taught community classes for over six years.

 Performance and choreography credits include guest appearances with Max Pollak’s Rumba Tap (Central Park Summerstage, Judson Memorial Church, Symphony Space, Drom NYC), several school and community performances with traditional Afro-Cuban ensemble Grupo Ara Oko, and performance/choreography work for contemporary Afro-Caribbean dance theatre ensemble Areytos Performance Works.